 This company started off small but soon several voice actors (juniors still learning the craft) have joined the ranks as well as Suzumura‘s best friend Takahiro Sakurai.

-Takahiro Sakurai joined the company back in 2014 and made sure to boast about it on that years’ Otomate party, knowing that Suzumura was there to MC the event, that simple introduction put Suzumura a little bit awkward and proud at the same time – easily noticeable when the camera focuses on himself.
+Takahiro Sakurai joined the company back in 2014 and made sure to boast about it at that years’ Otomate party, knowing that Suzumura was there to MC the event, that simple introduction put Suzumura a little bit awkward and proud at the same time – easily noticeable when the camera focuses on himself.

-With two of the most sought after voice actors in Japan gathered together, INTENTION is slowly growing into a great company.
+With two of the most sought-after voice actors in Japan gathered together, INTENTION is slowly growing into a great company.

 A respected household name

 This period of time was his most prolific.
 In this span of 4 years, Suzumura‘s roles amounted and exceeded the impressive 60 credits – in anime, OVA, etc.

 Reprising roles for several successful anime franchises he’s been a part of, Suzumura has been everywhere since 2012.